Create an Airwallex account today

 Pros

-• Local bank details in four currencies and FX transfers
+• Provides local bank details in four currencies and FX transfers

 Cons

-• Margin is included in the exchange rate quote, making it hard to calculate the cost of your transfer
+• Exchange rate includes a margin, making it hard to calculate the true cost of a transfer

 Payoneer

 Payoneer is used amongst freelancers and businesses due to its focus on cross-border transactions.
-The platform offers an intuitive interface, supporting multiple payment methods such as bank transfers and debit/credit cards.
-Payoneer also provides a prepaid Mastercard at $29.95 annually, which can be used for online and in-store purchases.
-Whilst they offer payment processing services for marketplaces and platforms, fees are higher for international transfers, which may become costly.
+The platform offers an intuitive interface and supports multiple payment methods, including bank transfers and debit/credit cards.
+It also provides a prepaid Mastercard for US$29.95/year, which can be used for online and in-store purchases.

 Pros